pbayer/DiscreteEventsCompanion.jl/docs/src/clocks.md

    scheduled ev:0, cev:0, sampl:0
 ```

 Here we have created a real time clock with id=99 on thread 8.
-It has a clock period of T=0.01 s and synchronizes at that resolution with the system clock running in ns.
+It has a clock period of T=0.01 s and synchronizes at that resolution with the system clock running in nano-seconds.
 When the start message was created, the clock had just advanced 0.0001193 s.
 When we query its time thereafter, it returns the time in seconds passed since startup:

 ```julia
 julia> tau(rtc)         # query time